-In verse 38 above, I have underlined three phrases that describe three foundational experiences of Christian life:
+I have underlined three phrases, above, that describe the three foundational experiences of Christian life:

 - 1. Repentance (also described in the Bible as being born again, believing in God...), - 2.
 Baptism (in water), in the name of Jesus Christ (as a believer), and - 3.
-Receiving the gift of the Holy Spirit (also described as baptism in the Holy Spirit...).
+Receiving the gift of the Holy Spirit (also described in the Bible as baptism in/into the Holy Spirit...).

 God is triune-one God in three persons-God the Father, God the Son (Jesus Christ) and God the Holy Spirit.
-And what we will see, in this study, is that He has mirrored His triunity in His relationship with His followers by establishing three separate foundational experiences, each of which connects each of His children in a unique way to each person of the Godhead.
+And what we will see, in this series, is that He has mirrored His triunity in His relationship with His followers by establishing three separate foundational experiences, each of which connects each of His children in a unique way primarily to a particular Person in the Trinity.

-However, not everyone would agree that this verse describes three separate foundational experiences in Christian life.
-Nor would they necessarily agree on what these terms mean.
-There are significant differences in belief and practice between various church groups on these matters.
+However, not everyone would agree that there are three separate foundational experiences in Christian life.
+And there are significant differences, between church movements, in their foundational beliefs and practices.
 For example, some denominations practise infant baptism, believing that this confers salvation on infants who are baptized.
-Others believe that personal repentance is necessary for salvation and that water baptism is only appropriate for people who have personally repented and made a personal commitment to Jesus Christ as the Saviour and Lord of their life.
-There are also significant differences over what is meant by "receiving the gift of the Holy Spirit", in particular, whether or not it is a separate experience or even a valid experience for today.
+Others believe that personal repentance is necessary for salvation and that water baptism is only appropriate for people who have made a personal commitment to Jesus Christ as the Saviour and Lord of their life.
+And there are significant differences over what is meant by "receiving the gift of the Holy Spirit", in particular, whether or not this is a separate experience or even a valid experience today.

-The existence of such major differences in doctrine and practice on such crucial, foundational issues raises some important questions, for example:
+The existence of such major differences in doctrine and practice, on such crucial foundational issues, raises some important questions, in particular:

 - Why are there such significant differences?

 - Do these differences matter?

+- How do these various beliefs line up with what the Bible teaches?

 - Is there a clear pattern of truth?

 - How can we know the truth?